Another work in progress; any thoughts/feedback

 expense of arachidonic-derived oxylipins 9,11.

-Early cell studies found oxidation of EPA was required for inhibition
+Early cell studies found (ambient) oxidation of EPA was required for

-of (cytokine-induced) NF-κB, which also required PPARα 123; more recently, 7-HDHA (formed
+inhibition of (cytokine-induced) NF-κB, which also required PPARα 141; more recently, 7-HDHA (formed

 via ALOX5) was identified as a high-affinity PPARα ligand